 Let’s begin at the basics.

-SWOT analysis is a technique which is used for evaluating the business’s Strengths, Weaknesses, Opportunities, and Threats.
+SWOT analysis is a technique that is used for evaluating the business’s Strengths, Weaknesses, Opportunities, and Threats.

 The effective use of a SWOT analysis can aid you in identifying the problematic areas of your business so that you can maximize your opportunities and improve.
 It will also alert you to the negative challenges which might hinder your work.